Inflectra/spira-documentation/docs/HowTo-Guides/Integrations-Troubleshoot.md

 !!! danger "Avoid more than one dataSync plugin type activation for the same Spira product or external project"

-      Having two dataSync plugins of the same type active for the same Spira product and/or external project will lead to duplicate data in one or both applications, depending on your configuration.
+      Having two dataSync plugins of the same type active for the same Spira product and/or external project without careful isolation will lead to duplicate data in one or both applications, depending on your configuration.
 To avoid this issue, it's recommended to use only one plugin for each combination of Spira product and external project.

 When two external projects (e.g., two separate Jira projects from the same source URL, or a Jira project and an Azure DevOps project) are both configured to sync the same artifact type (e.g., Incidents) with the same Spira product, several technical conflicts arise: